How to Lose Weight Safely

 Fill up on fibre.

 Top sources include beans and pulses, artichokes, green peas, broccoli, lentils, and whole grains.
-Among fruit pears, strawberries, avocado, apples, raspberries and banana.
+Among fruit choose pears, strawberries, avocado, apples, raspberries and banana.

 Eat more often.